Loading...

 You might think some of it's a little bit easy.

-If you're wondering why it is that we are doing this, what we're doing is we're exploring the structure behind some of the skills that we're going to use for some trickier algebra problems.
+If you're wondering why it is that we are doing this, what we're doing is we're exploring the structure behind some of the skills that we're gonna use for some trickier algebra problems.
 If we can work out how the structure works for simpler problems, then we can then apply that to trickier problems in the future.

 So I want your focus today to be really thinking about laying out your working and what it is we're doing and why it works.